sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/tautau/xsec/README.md

 Here we keep the same categories as stage2 and apply the respective cuts on kinematical variables.

 **Note**: the output should be in separate directories named after the final states so there is no confusion between the files.

+### Merging histograms

+We want to merge some final states already at this stage so it's easier to plot and also then we can take these histograms for the combine shape analysis.
+This is done with `merge_histos.py`.
+Plotting only really works if we merged the histograms already or we need to redifine the sample list.

 ### Plotting